oliviamohning/goatonomics/README.md

 Welcome to the most unnecessary but heartfelt data project you’ll ever see, guaranteed.

 This repository contains a Power BI dashboard and dataset chronicling the social, emotional, and dietary lives of 99 "fictional" goats.
-Each goat has hopes, dreams, and a complex social life as beloved members of their society.
+Each goat has hopes, dreams, and a complex social life as a beloved member of their society.

 ---